black-yt/black-yt.github.io/_pages/includes/pub.md

 <a class=PaperTitle href="https://arxiv.org/pdf/2508.15763"><b>Intern-S1: A Scientific Multimodal Foundation Model</b></a> \\
 *Arxiv, 2025* \\
-Lei Bai, (177 authors listed in alphabetical order by their last names) \\
+Lei Bai ...
+(177 authors listed in alphabetical order by their last names) \\
 [<a href="https://arxiv.org/pdf/2508.15763">Arxiv</a>] [<a href="https://huggingface.co/internlm/Intern-S1">Model</a>] [<a href="https://github.com/InternLM/Intern-S1">Code</a>] [<a href="https://chat.intern-ai.org.cn/">Online Chat</a>]

 </div>